Child maintenance can be paid:

 - through your bank

-In some circumstances, you might be able to agree with the service managing your application to pay the debt in instalments.
+In some circumstances, you might be able to agree with the service managing your application to pay the arrears in instalments.

 The Child Maintenance Service or CSA can take action if child maintenance isn’t being paid.